hackclub/blot/docs/assembly/ASSEMBLY.md

 Now to plug in your Xiao.

-First hold down the boot button on your Xiao then plug it into your computer.
+First hold down the boot button (right button with a small `B` next to it) on your Xiao and then plug it into your computer.

 It should appear as a drive.